evanx/redex/README.md

 We intend to implement processors to demonstrate:
 - HTTPS termination
-- API gateway with authentication and authorisation
 - HTTP proxy
+- web server
 - response caching
 - load balancer
 - auto scaler
+- API gateway with authentication and authorisation
 - centralised logging server using TCP/IP sockets
 - outgoing email server using SMTP over TCP/IP sockets
 - WebSocket server to push notications into the browser